Christopher-Hayes/ask-ai/README.md

     - An example of a display server implementation of the X11 protocol is "X.Org Server".
     - As mentioned, this implementation needs a second program to do the compositing.
       - One example is **Mutter**, which acts as an X11 window manager and compositor.
     - A word on naming - X/X11/Xorg can be used interchangeably, but it might be useful to know the nuances - the protocol is called the "X Window System" or "X" for short.
 X11 is the "current" release of this protocol, released in 1987.
-X.Org/Xorg is used to refer to the project as a whole.
+X.Org/Xorg is used to refer to the project and team as a whole.
 - There's other window managers, but Mutter is specifically mentioned because [**GNOME Shell**](https://www.wikiwand.com/en/GNOME_Shell) runs on Mutter.
 And since Mutter works with both X11 and Wayland, GNOME Shell also works on both.
   - Specifically, GNOME Shell is implemented as a plugin in Mutter.
 - GNOME Shell is the "shell" of the **GNOME desktop environment**.
 It was introduced to improve the stock GNOME environment.
 GNOME Shell being a Mutter plugin does however mean that the GNOME user experience is tighly coupled with Mutter, you can't swap out Mutter for another window manager without breaking GNOME.